About Andrew

 Influences and inspiration

-Andrew credits Beaver Scouts, his local swimming club, parents and several inspiring teachers (Sheena Clarke, Ian Hunter, John Sentence and Crispian Pickles to name a few) with getting him through his school years.
+Andrew credits Beaver Scouts, his local swimming club, parents and several inspiring teachers (Sheena Clarke, Gary Nava, Ian Hunter, John Sentence and Crispian Pickles to name a few) with getting him through his school years.

 In 1998 he was fortunate to hear the late Randy Pausch speak at the ACM MM98 conference in Bristol.
 You can get a good flavour of Randy’s inspirational work through: Alice, Time Management (pdf and video) and The Last Lecture.